JEFH507/org-chart-goose-orchestrator/README.md

    - Pivot to A2A protocol integration (Google's open standard for agent-to-agent communication)
    - Support both with a compatibility layer

-4. **Upstreaming Opportunities**: Which components would add value to Goose core?
+4. **Upstreaming Opportunities**: Which components would add value to goose core?
    - OIDC/JWT authentication middleware
    - Session persistence (PostgreSQL backend for goosed sessions)
    - Role-based profile system (JSON schema + validator)